New Fork Lakes

 Want to get away to a remote, beautiful mountain lake, but don’t want to drive too far from Pinedale?
 New Fork Lakes, nestled at the base of the rugged Wind River Mountains, offers extensive recreational opportunities and facilities and is only 24 miles from Pinedale.

-Summer recreational opportunities at New Fork Lakes include camping, hiking and backpacking, trail riding and horse packing, wildlife watching, fishing and boating.
+Summer recreational opportunities at New Fork Lakes include camping, hiking, backpacking, horseback riding, fishing, and boating.
 Anglers can cast for brook trout, Mackinaw (lake trout), Kokanee salmon, and rainbows.
 New Fork Lakes is an access point for many trails in the Wind River Range and Bridger Wilderness.
 There are also opportunities for short strolls and day hikes.
-Moose often feed on the willows northeast of the lake, so bring your binoculars!

 Forest Service facilities at New Fork Lakes Campground (lower lake) include basic campsites, boat launch, vault toilets, and drinking water.
 Lake access is a short walk from any of the campsites.
 Farther up the lake, at the Narrows, campers will also find some trailer pull-throughs, refuse containers, public corral, and extra parking and turnaround space at the Narrows trailhead.
 The Narrows Campground sits overlooking the lake and most sites have pretty views of the water.